liferay/liferay-docs/discover/portal/articles/200-managing-apps/03-installing-apps-manually.markdown

 # Installing Apps Manually [](id=installing-apps-manually)

-By default, apps you download in a running @product@ instance via Liferay Marketplace install automatically.
+By default, apps you download from the Control Panel via Liferay Marketplace install automatically.
 But what if the app you want to install isn't on Marketplace?
 What if all you have is the app's file?
 In this case, you must install the app manually.
 This article shows you how to do this.
 You can use the procedures here to install any app.

 +$$$